spiral/docs/modules/auth.md

 ];
 ```

-For example, using this configuration we can create token to be stored in cookie and verified using ORM models represented by `Spiral\Auth\Database\Sources\AuthTokenSource`:
+For example, we can create token to be stored in cookie and verified using ORM models represented by `Spiral\Auth\Database\Sources\AuthTokenSource`:

 ```php
 $this->auth->init($this->tokens->createToken($user, 'long'));